aoxrud-ww/web-accessibility-tips/README.md

 <a href='/product/chocolate' aria-label="Add chocolate to cart">Add to Cart</a>
 ```

-While the label "Add chocolate to cart" is more user-friendly, the HTML payload can larger since duplicated content is sent.

 ### aria-describedby and aria-labelledby

-The following two methods don't work with all assistive technologies.
-Consider using `aria-label` or the hidden text approach.
+The following two attributes of providing additional context have inconsistent behavior among assistive technologies.
+Consider using `aria-label` or the hidden text approach demonstrated in the section above.

 The [aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute) property allows us to declare multiple element ids that provide additional details to the element's label.